List entry Summary

 The scheduled area encompasses the core of the small town to the north, bounded on the north by the North Elmham to Billingford road, to the west by the field boundary, to the east by the track, excluding a small rectangle of land to the south-west corner, where buried archaeology will have been disturbed or destroyed by the pigsties that previously occupied this area.
 The south boundary crosses the site from east to west just north of the quarry bank.

-- Book Reference - Author: Wallis, H - Title: Romano-British and Saxon Occupation at Billingford, Central Norfolk.
-East Anglian Archaeology 135 - Date: 2011
+Wallis, H, Romano-British and Saxon Occupation at Billingford, Central Norfolk.
+East Anglian Archaeology 135, (2011)

 National Grid Reference: TG0084020106